 Like cleaning vomit from the car seats wasn’t enough, Jason, my older boy, spilled coke on the car seats, his clothes, even on the dog.
 My car looks like a dumpster.
-You can find in it everything from breadcrumbs to puke and now, coke.
+You can find everything there, from breadcrumbs to puke and now, coke.
 Of course, and some dog hair in between this mix!

-Grab some materials:
+🛒 Grab some supplies:

-- 1 cup of baking soda
+1 cup of baking soda

-- 1 cup of warm water
+1 cup of warm water

-This should work for the moment!
+🧽 This should work for the moment!

 ◼ Return to your coke stain and use the cloth to blot the area.
 This way you’ll remove the baking soda paste from the car seat.